radrash1/AI-Project/README.md

-## E   TRAINING THE TRAFFIC SIGN DETECTION
+## E.   TRAINING THE TRAFFIC SIGN DETECTION

 I am ngoing to train my traffic sign detection using using model.fit().
 I tried with batch size 32 and 64. my model performed better with 64 batch size.
 And after 15 epochs the accuracy was stable.